openharmony/global_global_cangjie_wrapper/README.md

-# Globalization Subsystem<a name="ZH-CN_TOPIC_0000001115837954"></a>
+# global_cangjie_wrapper<a name="ZH-CN_TOPIC_0000001115837954"></a>

 ## Introduction<a name="section11660541593"></a>

+The global_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the global Subsystem.
 If OpenHarmony systems or applications need to be used globally, they must meet the requirements of users in different regions on languages and cultures.
 The Globalization subsystem provides the multi-language and multi-cultural capabilities for global use, including:

 -   **Resource management**